 GENDER: Women usually pay more than men for an individual policy because typical claim costs are higher for women.
 Under a group policy, however, men and women usually pay the same rate.

 OPTIONAL BENEFITS: For an extra premium, some policies offer additional benefits, such as cost-of-living increases or the option to purchase higher benefits in the future.

 SMOKER/TOBACCO USE: Most companies either give a discount to non-tobacco users or add a surcharge to the premium for tobacco use.

 TYPE OF JOB: Expect to pay more for a policy that covers a high-risk occupation

-Disability insurance certainly enables you to maintain the life style you and your family deserve.
-A prolonged loss of income causes major financial loss if no disability insurance in force.
+Disability insurance certainly enables you to maintain the lifestyle you and your family deserve.
+A prolonged loss of income causes major financial loss if no disability insurance is in force.

 Insurance products are provided through multiple insurance carriers.